Vic Kasule

-Victor Peter "Vic" Kasule (born 28 May 1965) is a Scottish former professional footballer of Ugandan descent, who played mostly as a winger for several clubs including Albion Rovers, Meadowbank Thistle, Shrewsbury Town, Chesterfield, Hamilton Academical, Portadown, Bohemians and Montrose.
+Victor Peter Kasule (born 28 May 1965) is a Scottish former professional footballer who played mostly as a winger for several clubs, including Albion Rovers, Meadowbank Thistle, Shrewsbury Town, Darlington, Hamilton Academical, Portadown, Bohemians and Montrose.
 He also had brief spells playing in Finland and Malta.

 Background

 Kasule was born in Glasgow on 28 May 1965 to a Scottish mother and Ugandan father.
 His mother was a teacher and his father a professor of zoology.
 His father died when Kasule was 15.

 Football career

 Albion Rovers

 He signed for Albion Rovers in 1982 as a 17-year-old scoring on his debut.
 Rovers struggled near the bottom of the Scotland's lowest of three senior tiers throughout Kasule's time there.
 He scored 18 goals in total in his 132 league appearances.
 His form earned him a transfer for a £28,000 fee.